Last night was an ongoing vandal nightmare, of course, I will spare you no gory details. You’re welcome, in advance.

 And maybe I am delirious, and maybe this will get me committed, but about the time I got to “P” and was thankful for my “Parke” cousins, and the arrival of new Parke baby soon, it occurred to me I was missing out on the communion of Thanksgiving – the reciprocating, “You’re welcome.”

-And I am sure the Author of All is grateful to hear our praises and thanks.
+And I am sure the Author of all loves to hear our praises and thanks.
 I believe He loves to hear from us.
 His Word dictates we should give thanks and praise in all things (1 Thess 5:18.)
 But last night, in my delirium, I waited after each thanks and basked in the, “You’re welcome, sweetie.”

 Q – “Thank you for this soft, warm quilt.”